Sergio-Vicenzo/GPSL1-MMT-DPEmodule/README.md

 ## Author

-DPE_module v1.0 was written by Sergio Vicenzo, inspired by the multicorrelator-based DPE (Corr-DPE) written by HaoSheng Xu and Dr. Bing Xu, which was previously introduced in (Vicenzo et al. 2023).
+MMT-DPE_module v1.0 was written by Sergio Vicenzo.

 Sergio Vicenzo is currently a PhD candidate at the Department of Aeronautical and Aviation Engineering, The Hong Kong Polytechnic University.
 He received first-class honours in Bachelor of Engineering in Aviation Engineering from the same university in 2022.
 He is supervised by Assistant Professor Bing Xu, and co-supervised by Associate Professor Li-Ta Hsu.
 His research interests include GNSS urban navigation and positioning with direct position estimation.